Can You Spot a Fake Link? Clickbait Headlines and Cybersecurity

 But what about the goals you set for this year?
 Have you accomplished what you intended back in January, or are there still items on your list?
 Did you have to pivot your priorities due to unforeseen changes in the business?
-With deadlines looming and what feels like a never-ending to-do list through the holidays, it can be easy to feel discouraged and let your goals slide until the clock strikes midnight on New Year’s.
+With deadlines looming and what feels like a never-ending to-do list, it can be easy to feel discouraged and let your goals slide until the clock strikes midnight on New Year’s.

-However, the end of the year doesn’t have to feel chaotic.
-Taking time to evaluate your goals—and turning them into SMART goals—can help you cross the finish line and give you a fresh start for the new year.
+Taking time to evaluate your goals—and turning them into SMART goals—can help you cross the finish line and give you a fresh start no matter the time of year.
 Here’s how you can use SMART goals framework to finish the year strong.

 SMART is an acronym that provides a structured approach to make goals easier to achieve.
 Standing for Specific, Measurable, Achievable, Relevant, and Time-Bound, the SMART method follows a set format to guide you on your next steps in pursuit of the goal.
 Originally conceived as a guide for managers in 1981 by George T. Doran in an article published in Management Review, it has since evolved to be applicable for personal and professional development.